 If we back up to the year 1917, we’ll get a running-start to our situation today.
 The apparitions of the Blessed Mother at Fatima are arguably the most well-documented and renown of all the Marian visions.
 In Fatima, Portugal the Mother of God came to planet earth in 1917 and delivered a message to three shepherd children in which she prophesied about drastic future perils should mankind not alter his trajectory back towards God.

 Lucia, being the last remaining child of the Fatima visionary knew the seriousness of the times and what is at stake.
 In 1984, Sister Lucia wrote Father Caffarra a letter and said to him, “The final battle between the Lord and the kingdom of Satan will be about marriage and the family.”
 Father Caffarra eventually became Cardinal Caffarra.
 Before he passed in 2017, Caffarra warned that Lucia’s letter indicated how Satan is attempting to destroy the two pillars of creation (marriage and family), so as to fashion his own “anti-creation.”
 Caffarra mentioned in this battle, the woman is “the human being who must be defended the most.”

 The devil always takes what is divine and subverts it into its repugnant opposite.
 When it comes to the family, the devil is hell-bent on splitting the family against each other.
 Specifically as it relates to the woman – wife against husband, and perversely mother against child.

 Abortion’s demonic roots are communicated by former Satanist high-priest turned Catholic Zachary King.
 In his book bluntly titled, Abortion is a Satanic Sacrifice, King delves into a gruesome tell-all account of his experience in using abortion as a blood ritual for the devil.
-As King acknowledged, “Killing something is the ultimate offering to Satan, and if you can kill an unborn, that is his ultimate goal.”
+As King acknowledged, “Killing something is the ultimate offering to Satan, and if you can kill an unborn child, that is his ultimate goal.”
 King’s description of the procedure in which limbs of a fragile baby is gobbled up into a life-sucking machine parallels the horrid apparatus of a cruel death that demons crave.